TaceoLabs/co-snarks/book/src/co-circom.md

-  split-input         Splits a JSON input file into secret shares for use in MPC merge-input-shares  Merge multiple shared inputs received from multiple parties into a single one generate-witness    Evaluates the extended witness generation for the specified circuit and input share in MPC generate-proof      Evaluates the prover algorithm for the specified circuit and witness share in MPC verify              Verification of a Circom proof help                Print this message or the help of the given subcommand(s)
+  split-input         Splits a JSON input file into secret shares for use in MPC merge-input-shares  Merge multiple shared inputs received from multiple parties into a single one generate-witness    Evaluates the extended witness generation for the specified circuit and input share in MPC translate-witness   Translates the witness generated with one MPC protocol to a witness for a different one generate-proof      Evaluates the prover algorithm for the specified circuit and witness share in MPC verify              Verification of a Circom proof help                Print this message or the help of the given subcommand(s)